 Understandably, many companies believe that social media platforms, such as Facebook and Instagram, can be distracting and counterproductive for their teams.
 However, an internal communication tool that looks and feels like a social media platform can actually have positive effects on your employees.

 An internal social network combines work-related information with the community aspect of social media.
 Employees have grown accustomed to using social media in their daily lives, so an employee app with a familiar interface can make work processes easier while increasing employee engagement.

 Make sure important company news is transparent and accessible with a centralized online hub.
 A news center is useful for keeping employees up-to-date by sharing company updates, blog posts, press releases, and project news.
 They’re also useful for shining light on high-performing employees through Employee of the Month programs, for example.

 More Internal Communication Tools Worth Checking Out

-There are plenty of other internal communication tools that businesses should consider implementing depending on their needs.
+There are many other internal communication tools that businesses might consider depending on their needs.
 These include:

 The Bottom Line on Internal Communication Tools

 When choosing internal communication tools, consider your company needs and budget.
 With so many ways to engage and connect employees, you’ll need to think about your primary pain points and which tools best serve your business.

 However, a complete employee management tool, like Connecteam, can cover all your bases on a single platform.
 Connecteam’s communication tools, like team chat, surveys and quizzes, newsfeed, and employee directory make it easy to keep your employees in the loop while keeping them engaged and boosting employee morale.